 I’ll start by saying that I think Amazon Mechanical Turk (MTurk) and online markets offer no less than a revolution in experimental psychology.
-By now, I’ve already ran over fifty successful experiments on MTurk and have come to consider it as one of the most important tools available to me as an experimental social psychologist.
+By now, I’ve already conducted over a hundred experiments on MTurk and have come to consider it as one of the most important tools available to me.
 Together with Qualtrics (see previous posts with tips – 1, 2, 3) MTurk is a very powerful tool for very quick and inexpensive data collection.
 You don’t have to take my word for it, take it from those who know something.
 There are lots of high-profile articles popping up in various journals across all domains that have come to the same conclusion as I have – MTurk is an important tool.
 The following examples were chosen from psychology, management, economics, and even biology :

 Findings indicate that: (a) MTurk participants are slightly more representative of the U.S. population than are standard Internet samples and are significantly more diverse than typical American college samples; (b) participation is affected by compensation rate and task length but participants can still be recruited rapidly and inexpensively; (c) realistic compensation rates do not affect data quality; and (d) the data obtained are at least as reliable as those obtained via traditional methods.